BNN-UPC/GNNetworkingChallenge/README.md

 Note that two changes are needed here.
 First, you need to change the *shape* variable.
 This is a tensor used to pad the initial states with zeros.
 The *CONFIG['HYPERPARAMETERS']['path_state_dim']* variable defines the size of the path state.
 Since we are adding a new array of one dimension (i.e., f_['packets']), we need to subtract one to the size of the *shape* variable (i.e., self.config['HYPERPARAMETERS']['path_state_dim']) **- 2**).
 Second, you need to add the variable (i.e., f_['packets']) into the path state.

+### Available features
+In the previous example we could directly include the packets transmitted (i.e., f_['packets']) into the paths’ hidden states.
+This is because this implementation provides some dataset features that are already processed from the dataset and converted into tensors.
+Particularly, these tensors are then used to fill a [TensorFlow Dataset structure]( https://www.tensorflow.org/versions/r2.1/api_docs/python/tf/data/Dataset).
+This can be found in the [“read_data.py”](/code/read_dataset.py#L175) file, where the following features are included:
+(list of features and description)
+·        Bandwidth: This tensor represents the bitrate (bits/time units) of all the src-dst paths (This is extracted from the traffic_matrix[src,dst][′Flows′][′0′][‘AvgBw’] values of our API)
+·        …
+Note that there are additional features in our datasets that are not included in this TensorFlow Data structure.
+However, they can be included processing the data with the dataset API and converting it into tensors.
+For this, you need to modify the [generator()](/code/read_dataset.py#L24) and [input_fn()](/code/read_dataset.py#L161) functions in the [read_dataset.py] (/code/read_dataset.py) file.
+Please, refer to the [API documentation]() of the datasets to see more details about all the data included in our datasets.

 ### Hyperparameter tunning
 If you also want to modify or even add new hyperparameters, you can do so by modifying the [[HYPERPARAMETERS]](code/config.ini#L9) section in the [config.ini](code/config.ini) file.